home-assistant/home-assistant.io/source/_components/logger.markdown

 ### {% linkable_title Service `set_level` %}

-You can alter log level for one or several components using the service `logger.set_level`.
+You can alter log level for one or several integrations using the service `logger.set_level`.
 It accepts the same format as `logs` in the configuration.

 An example call might look like this: